 $52,000 invested in Diageo (DEO):

-In all but one scenario above (5-year return on Harry Winston Diamond), each celebrity would be better off — in terms of strictly money — had he/she foregone the pricey Valentine’s Day gift and invested the cash in the company that makes the expensive gift (or a similar one).
+In all but one scenario above (the 2008 return on Harry Winston Diamond), every celebrity would be better off — in terms of strictly money — had they foregone the pricey Valentine’s Day gifts and invested the cash in the company that makes the expensive gift (or a similar one).